 If you would like to provide a treat for the class in honor of your child's birthday, please speak with your child's teacher in advance.
 Please see the Kashrut/Kosher section of the handbook for suggestions of kosher treats.
 On days when meat is served for lunch, dairy treats will be served in the morning only.
 In addition to Kashrut, parents should be mindful of dietary restrictions of students in the classroom.
 Parents are asked to drop off the treats at the front desk, and these treats will be delivered to the classroom.
 The teacher will determine the most appropriate time for the celebration.
-If an EC parent wishes to join the class for the birthday celebration, the treats still need to be brought to the front desk first for Kashrutapproval.
+If an EC parent wishes to join the class for the birthday celebration, the treats still need to be brought to the front desk first for Kashrut approval.

 A Family Directory is available to enable communication with families.
 This is distributed at the beginning of the school year.
-Distributing birthday party invitations at school is not permitted.
+Distributing birthday party invitations at school is only permitted when the entire class is invited.